tahmidazam/glucose-homeostasis/README.md

 Data curation repository based on [`4yr_project_glucose`](https://github.com/GilesLuo/4yr_project_glucose) by [Zhiyao Luo](https://github.com/GilesLuo).

-> **Update**: This project was presented at the Institute of Biomedical Engineering, University of Oxford on Sep 2, 2024.
+> **2 Sep.
+2024 update**: This project was presented at the Institute of Biomedical Engineering, University of Oxford on Sep 2, 2024.
 You can find the presentation slides [here](https://www.figma.com/deck/20kLqTzfl5IgFfFQVMMEbr/Visitor-Day-Sep-2-2024).

+> **6 Mar.
+2025 update**: This project is now deprecated and this specific repository is no longer being actively maintained or worked on.
+The continuation of this project by Zhiyao Luo can be found at [GilesLuo/GlucoBench](https://github.com/GilesLuo/GlucoBench).

 ## Prerequisites